 Definition of aims, objectives and scope of practice in musculoskeletal disorders.
 The relationship between pathological changes and clinical signs in a range of disorders to include trauma, orthopaedics, deformities, rheumatology.
 Preparation for clinical practice, including interviewing patients, identifying problems, taking a reasoned approach to treatment planning.
-Routine pre- and post-surgical intervention.
+Respiratory and cardiovascular care in routine surgical interventions.
 Ethical guidelines for clinical practice.
 Instruments for assessment of health status.